-The selenium level is 120 mcg instead of 200 mcg, because taking 200 mcg on the long run (let alone the selenium contained in the food we eat) may result in excessive selenium level that is beyond the optimal, and may also cause problems.
+The selenium level is 120 mcg instead of 200 mcg, because taking 200 mcg in the long run (let alone the selenium contained in the food we eat) may result in an excessive selenium level that is beyond the optimal, and may also cause problems.
 (120 mcg of selenium of the forms we use is abundantly enough, as it originates partly from methyl-l-selenocysteine and methyl-l-selenoglutation; these are more active forms, with higher tolerance and better absorption).

-For those who want to go deeper into the topic of iodine, I recommend books of Dr David Brownstein, Dr Jeffrey Dach, Dr Guy E. Abraham, the works and research of Dr Jorge Flechas, as well as the book The Iodine Crisis recently released.
+For those who want to go deeper into the topic of iodine, I recommend the books of Dr David Brownstein, Dr Jeffrey Dach, Dr Guy E. Abraham, the works and research of Dr Jorge Flechas, as well as the book The Iodine Crisis recently released.

 Dr. Jorge Flechas: AutoimmuneThyroiditis and IodineTherapy.
 Journal of RestorativeMedicine.
 2013.

-Consumption of the adequate quantity of choline is important to make sure that our brain, nervous system, liver and kidneys operate sufficiently, as a matter of fact, it is important for the smooth operation of all of our cells.
+Consumption of an adequate quantity of choline is important to make sure that our brain, nervous system, liver and kidneys operate sufficiently, as a matter of fact, it is important for the smooth operation of all of our cells.

 Everyone should ingest at least 500 mg choline every day (the official recommendation is between 425-550mg).
 Who eats a daily average of 4 egg yolks?
 Or just three per day, but in this case also liver at least twice a week?
 I hope many people.
-However, who does not, should supplement it.
+However, who do not, should supplement it.
 Most people suffer from significant choline deficiency.